expfactory/expfactory-python/doc/source/modules.rst

 Tools Available
 =========

-psiturk-python
+efactory-python
 ''''''''''''''
-A python module for using these tools, including functions to compile `psiturk-experiments <http://www.github.com/psiturk/psiturk-experiments>`_. into a `psiturk battery <http://www.github.com/psiturk/psiturk-battery>`_. and deploy in a `virtual machine <http://www.github.com/psiturk/psiturk-vm>`_.
+A python module for using these tools, including functions to compile `psiturk-experiments <http://www.github.com/expfactory/efactory-experiments>`_. into a `psiturk battery <http://www.github.com/expfactory/efactory-battery>`_. and deploy in a `virtual machine <http://www.github.com/expfactory/efactory-vm>`_.

-psiturk-battery
+efactory-battery
 '''''''''''''''
 An instance of a psiturk experiment that contains a specific set of experiments, chosen by the user.

-psiturk-experiments
+efactory-experiments
 '''''''''''''''''''
 The experiments deployed into the battery.